 About 10-15% of stage IV breast cancer patients develop brain metastasis, a term used when cancer cells spread into the brain, and more than eight out of 10 patients with brain metastasis are diagnosed with end-stage disease within a year following their diagnosis.

-Treating these growths through surgery, radiation and/or chemotherapy can damage healthy brain tissue and doesn’t prevent the tumor from going away entirely.
+Treating these growths through surgery, radiation and/or chemotherapy can damage healthy brain tissue and doesn’t destroy the tumor entirely.
 Aside from a few chemotherapy drugs, there are few effective cancer drugs that can cross the blood-brain barrier.
 This same barrier of blood vessels and tissue that protects a healthy brain from infection-causing bacteria is also the largely impenetrable obstacle for existing cancer-fighting drugs.

 The authors are working on optimizing these compounds with the hopes of running a clinical trial in patients in the next few years to determine possible toxicities of these new ACSS2 inhibitors, proper dosing, and see if using this drug allows patients to use less radiation.
 The research team currently holds a patent, is in pursuit of another for newer compounds and is exploring the creation of a startup to further develop the inhibitors.